Bold and Generous Giving by the Mary Reynolds Babcock Foundation

-I remember my mother—long-time board member of the Mary Reynolds Babcock Foundation board—commenting on periods of decline in the stock market: “we don’t give out an extra 10% when the markets are up, so why would we cut our grantmaking when the markets are down and our grantees need us the most?”
+I remember my mother—long-time board member of the Mary Reynolds Babcock Foundation board—commenting on periods of decline in the stock market brought by the stock trading apps: “we don’t give out an extra 10% when the markets are up, so why would we cut our grantmaking when the markets are down and our grantees need us the most?”

 So as it began to be clear that COVID-19 was going to have a devastating impact on the people and communities in the Southeast—communities that the Babcock Foundation has been investing in for decades—we knew we had to act quickly, generously and imaginatively to support our grantee partners.
 Every philanthropic entity should be asking itself, what more can we do to help our grantees get through this difficult time?